moabukar/Grad-EntryLevel-Resources/Tech-Tests/K8sTest.md

 ## Criterias:

 - Provide code with YAML manifest files, pipelines and any scripts used
-- Code is clean and readable
+- Clean and readable code
 - Document any steps you have taken in a README.md file
 - You need to use either the public cloud (AKS,EKS,GKE) or local K8s (minikube) to run the K8s YAML files
 - A dedicated service account for the deployment (dont use automount deployments)